-They may report symptoms such as pain on urination or and increased frequency and urgency of urination.
-Additionally, there may be some discharge from the penis and pain during sexual intercourse is also often reported.
+Patients may report symptoms such as pain on urination or an increased frequency and urgency of urination.
+Additionally, there may be some discharge from the penis, and pain during sexual intercourse is also often reported.
 Fever is present in about 1 in 4 patients with acute epididymitis but is more common in children with the condition or for patients with chronic symptoms.

 A physical exam is usually the first step in the diagnostic process of epididymitis when a patient presents with symptoms that may be indicative of the condition.